 12

 Top the baked rolls with the icing.
-Spread the icing over the tops of the warm rolls and allow it to melt into the centers.
+Spread the icing over the tops of the warm rolls, allowing it to melt into the centers.

 If you tried this or any other recipe on my website, please let me know how it went in the comments; I love hearing from you!
 Also, please leave a star rating while you’re there!
 You can also tag me on Instagram or Facebook so I can check it out!